svennam92/istio101/workshop/exercise-4/README.md

         $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') \
         8084:20001
     ```
 2. Click on the web preview icon and select port 8084 to access the Kiali dashboard.
+3. If you see a `404`, add `/kiali` at the end of the URL.
 Login with the following username/password: `admin/admin`.

-3. Click the "Graph" tab on the left side to see the a visual service graph of the various services in your Istio mesh.
+4. Click the "Graph" tab on the left side and select the default namespace to see the a visual service graph of the various services in your Istio mesh.
 You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".
+5. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load.

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.